replicatedhq/troubleshoot.sh/redact/source/generic-connection-strings.md

 ---
-title: Connection Strings and IPs
+title: Connection Strings
-description: Automatically redacted connection strings and IPs
+description: Automatically redacted connection strings
 ---

-Troubleshoot automatically redacts http/ftp connection strings containing a username and password, as well as all ipv4 addresses.
+Troubleshoot automatically redacts http/ftp connection strings containing a username and password.

 This redaction is equivalent to the following redact yaml: